 TCPA, the Telephone Consumer Protection Act, was originally designed with good intentions.
 Nobody wants to have their dinner or favorite TV show interrupted by an uninvited telemarketing phone call.
-TCPA tries to stop that.
+TCPA laws try to stop that.
 It says that services can’t make a call or send a marketing-related text message without that user’s explicit permission.
 The phone and texting industries call this an “opt-in.”

-Why is this TCPA important?
+Why are these TCPA laws important?

 Cell phones have become our personal companions and the need to protect them from abuse is real.
 This is especially true because more than 40% of households in the U.S. don’t even have a landline phone anymore.
 There wasn’t enough clarity in the law, though.
 It left doubt as to whether you could send important information via text message and still comply with the law.